pydantic/logfire/docs/integrations/mysql.md

 The [`logfire.instrument_mysql()`][logfire.Logfire.instrument_mysql] method can be used to instrument the [MySQL Connector/Python][mysql-connector] database driver with **Logfire**, creating a span for every query.

-See the documentation for the [OpenTelemetry MySQL Instrumentation][opentelemetry-mysql].

 ## Installation

 Install `logfire` with the `mysql` extra: